 When we become the patient, we are comforted by the compassion of caring professionals at doctors’ offices and emergency rooms.
 These dedicated men and women deserve special recognition on Physician Assistants’ Day.

 More Than Spice and Boos

 We love Halloween.
-Haunted houses, wild costumes and that seasonal candy crush make it a favorite celebration.
+Haunted houses, wild costumes and the seasonal candy crush that makes it a favorite celebration.
 Still, this is the month to go on midnight hayrides, toast up sweet s’mores and get lost in crazy corn mazes.

 Let’s move beyond pumpkin-spiced dread and obsessions.
 Let’s keep Halloween in its hallowed, haunted place at the end of the month.
 Let’s enjoy this wonderfully crisp time of year for more than the spice and boos.

 October deserves that kind of consideration.
 It’s the least we can do for one of our very favorite months.